marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 ### Summary of Findings

-Domain intelligence results were inconclusive, with sources reporting the domain as safe, unknown, or returning no detections.
-However, this does not indicate legitimacy, as newly registered or low-reputation domains often lack sufficient visibility in reputation systems.
-In contrast, the most recently resolved IP address associated with the domain was flagged as suspicious by multiple reputation sources, indicating a stronger likelihood of malicious activity.

 Additionally, related IP infrastructure has been associated with phishing, brute-force activity, fraud, and other malicious behaviors, including malware distribution and cryptojacking.

 Based on the combination of brand impersonation, deceptive domain structure, lack of email authentication, and supporting IP reputation data, this email is assessed to be a phishing attempt.